uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 ### Proposal "SPECIFIC"

 Recently, bike-sharing in big cities has become an important part of residents' daily life, and its role in urban transportation system has never been more significant.
-Looking at the spatiotemporal bike-sharing data in London, we could explore patterns, describe variations, or modeled the data in many different ways.
+Looking at the spatiotemporal bike-sharing data in London, we could explore patterns, describe variations, or model the data in many different ways.
 From the two datasets, we may have a chance to take a peek at the residents' bike-renting behavior through many angles.

 "PREVIOUS" work has shown that weather is a key driver for variation in usage. <sup>[1]</sup> <sup>[2]</sup> By utilizing those datasets to analyze how extreme weather events like winter rains in London will affect bike-sharing system, it is safe to draw some conclusions to guide the process of making contingency plans.
 The locations of start-trip and end-trip is also considered to have the potential of revealing hot spots of bike-renting usage.